galvinradleyngo/canvasdesigner/README.md

 ## Features

-- 🎯 **Activity builder** – Guided authoring panels for flip cards, accordions, and hotspot explorations.
+- 🎯 **Activity builder** – Guided authoring panels for flip cards, accordions, hotspots, and drag & drop sorting challenges.
 - ✨ **Live preview** – Interactions update in real time with accessible controls and animation toggles.
 - 💾 **Local saving** – Store an unlimited number of activities in the browser and reload them for future edits.
 - 🔗 **Canvas-ready embed code** – Generates a self-contained HTML/CSS/JS snippet suitable for Canvas LMS (or any LMS that accepts iframe/HTML embeds).